mcmurtrs/Woods_Creek/README.md

 # Directory index
-- Final data sheet before data cleaning adendum was conducted: `WC Final 2020 - 08_05_20.xlsx`
+- Final data sheet before data cleaning addendum was conducted: `WC Final 2020 - 08_05_20.xlsx`
 - Cleaned up file after the below steps were completed: `WC Final 2020 - 08_05_20_CLEANED.xlsx`
 - All trees that were removed were documented in: `edited_and_deleted_trees.xlsx`
 - All FVS/WRDM input files can be found in this directory: ` mcmurtrs/Woods_Creek/FVS_Input_Files`